react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 - `state` - The [navigation state](navigation-state.md) of the navigator.
 - `navigation` - The navigation object for the navigator.
 - `descriptors` - An descriptor object containing options for the drawer screens.
 The options can be accessed at `descriptors[route.key].options`.
-- `progress` - Reanimated Node that represents the animated position of the drawer (0 is closed; 1 is open).

 ##### Providing a custom `drawerContent`